SeppoPakonen/AR-AirHockey/README.md

 # AR-AirHockey

-This is the augmented reality application, which was the basis of my candidate thesis.
+This is the augmented reality application, which was the basis of my team's candidate thesis.
 It uses only OpenCV, SDL and Ultimate++.

 The release version is available for download for those who are interested.
 The game-only part works well, but the analyzer part is a little bit buggy to use, however.